Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 Systemic Inflammation

-Gut dysbiosis, poor liver detoxification, dietary triggers, and chronic stress all elevate systemic inflammatory markers that amplify sebum production, worsen follicular congestion, and sustain the acne cycle between breakouts.
+Gut dysbiosis, dietary triggers, and chronic stress all elevate systemic inflammatory markers associated with sebum production, follicular congestion, and the persistence of the acne cycle between breakouts.
 No topical product reaches this driver.

 Benzoyl peroxide targets Driver 03.
 Retinoids target Driver 02.
 Antibiotics target Driver 03.
 Salicylic acid targets Driver 02.
-No OTC or prescription topical targets Driver 04 — systemic inflammation — because no topical can reach a systemic driver.
-This is why most people see initial improvement then plateau, and why the comprehensive Dermotricology approach — which includes internal botanical detox support — addresses what topicals alone cannot.
+No topical, over-the-counter or prescription, targets Driver 04 — systemic inflammation — because no topical can reach a systemic driver.
+This is why many people see initial improvement then plateau, and the rationale for including internal botanical support alongside topical care.

 Who Gets Acne in 2026 — It's Not Just Teenagers

-The rising prevalence of adult acne is one of the most significant dermatological trends of the 2020s — driven by increasing stress, changing dietary patterns, disrupted gut microbiomes, and greater awareness of hormonal factors.
+The rising prevalence of adult acne is one of the most significant dermatological trends of the 2020s — associated with stress, changing dietary patterns, disrupted gut microbiomes, and greater awareness of hormonal factors.

 Types of Acne — How to Identify Yours

-The type of acne you have determines which drivers are dominant — and which treatments will and won't work.
+The type of acne you have determines which drivers are dominant — and which approaches will and won't help.
 Misidentifying your acne type is one of the most common reasons people cycle through products without results.
+If you are unsure which type you have, a dermatologist can tell you definitively.

 The classic pattern: breakouts concentrated on the lower face, jaw, and chin that worsen in the week before menstruation.
 Many women with hormonal acne have completely normal hormone levels on blood tests — because the driver isn't circulating hormones, it's how their skin cells process those hormones locally.

-Cortisol directly stimulates sebaceous glands to produce more sebum, worsens follicular keratinization, and suppresses the immune regulation that normally keeps C. acnes in check.
-Stress is a physiological driver of all four acne mechanisms simultaneously.
-This is the clinical rationale for the internal botanical detox component of the Kapyderm protocol: addressing the internal environment that topical treatment cannot reach.
+Cortisol stimulates sebaceous glands, affects follicular keratinization, and modulates the immune regulation that normally keeps C. acnes in balance.
+Stress touches all four acne mechanisms at once.
+This is the rationale for the internal botanical component of the Kapyderm approach: supporting the internal environment that topical treatment cannot reach.

 Acne Scars & Post-Inflammatory Hyperpigmentation